 Mrs Omidvar will be in class teaching on Monday, Tuesday and Wednesday; on Thursday and Friday Mrs Knott will be teaching.
-Miss Olsen will be supporting class every morning and some afternoons.

 The Y5 Team

-Mrs Omidvar & Mrs Knott
+Mrs Omidvar and Mrs Knott

 Expectations